group-o-minitwit-2024/MiniTwit/log.md

 * refactored minitwit.py to app.js
 * refactored static html files to .ejs files
-* refactored Flask and Python libraries into similear Node libraries
+* refactored Flask and Python libraries into similear Node libraries ' refactored Database functions into dbUtils.js so it can also be run in control.sh

 Thoughts & remarks:
 * Choose Node.js as it is a good and simple library for serverside webapps.
 Has a lot of libraries in extension of npm.
 Good to integrate to since npm had libraries for flash, hashing passwords, and sqlite3 library.